maxlaj456/vagrant-python-virtualization.io/README.md

 ## Disclaimer
 The application source code was provided as part of a university lab and is not included in this repository.

+## Security Note
+No secrets or credentials are stored in this repository.